A Patient’s Guide to Scoliosis

 - leaning to one side

-- bump or rib hump on one side of the spine, most noticeable when bending forward at the waist
+- bump or rib hump on one side of the spine, most noticeable when bending forward at

 The presence of one or more of these signs suggests a need for a medical exam by your pediatrician, primary care physician, or orthopedic surgeon.
 Severe scoliosis can cause pressure on the heart, lungs, liver, and other internal organs.
 Early diagnosis and treatment are important to prevent problems with breathing and cardiovascular function.